chroma-core/chroma/rust/wal3/README.md

 ## Dropped Async Tasks

 In Rust, web servers and the like will drop tasks associated with dropped file handles.
-If that task were one that was driving the log foward, such an abort would cause the log to hang.
+If that task were one that was driving the log forward, such an abort would cause the log to hang.
 This is unacceptable, so every file write that can block other writes if it's cancelled is carefully scheduled on a background, uncancellable task.